mathusanm6/CineNet/README.md

 The [ER Diagram](./er-diagram-cinenet/erd.pdf) for the CineNet database is available in the `er-diagram-cinenet` directory.
 The diagram was created using Lucidchart and exported as a PDF file.

+##### Errors on the ER Diagram

+- The `Genre` table should not include a release date attribute, contrary to what is indicated on the diagram.
+- The `Person` table should only contain the full name of the person, without distinction of first name, last name, etc.
+- Several tables related to recommendations are not included in the ER diagram, as they are dynamically generated or were added after the initial design.

 #### Report:

 The report for this project is available in French at [CineNet-Rapport](https://github.com/mathusanm6/CineNet-Rapport) github repository.